vcsjones/vcsjones.dev/_posts/2016-05-15-moving-to-static-content.md

 around with on my previous blog I didn't get to do because WordPress fought me most of the way.

-Things are greatly simpler here.
+Things are simpler here.
 There is no JavaScript.
 I've abandoned any kind of in-page analytics because I don't value it more than I value other people's privacy.
 Here, all we have is static HTML and CSS.